eBay Logo

 When did eBay change its logo?

-The brand has changed its logo several times, with the most recent change in 2012.
+The brand has changed its logo several times, most recently in 2012.
 This redesign moved from the playful, overlapping letters to a more streamlined and modern look.

 Since the update, the logo has stayed the same, representing eBay’s identity as a vibrant and reliable online marketplace.